lucassaid/react-headless-agenda/README.md

 🚀 Performant

-💅🏻 Unstyled but easy to style

-⏰ Uses the default `Date` object only
+🤯 Unstyled

-↔️ Supports drag and resize for events
+↔️ Support for dragging and resizing events

 <br>